The Best Ways to Avoid Pool Bees: Natural and Effective Methods

 There are a few ways that you can tell when bees have become a problem in your pool.

-• If someone suffers from bee stings while swimming in your pool, It’s important to get their medical attention immediately after getting out of the water because they may have inhaled water or ingested something.
+- If someone suffers from bee stings while swimming in your pool, it’s important to get them medical attention immediately after getting out of the water because they may have inhaled water or ingested something due to the pool bees’ presence.

 Bees and Saltwater Pools